 Jayla is a full-time streamer, Twitch Partner, and content creator for Complexity, a professional gaming organization.

 In 2021, she partnered with a few other prominent female streamers, including BrookeAB, AvaGG, and Jaden Lebel, for a panel discussion about women in gaming hosted by JBL Quantum and 1,000 Dreams Fund.
-While there, they discussed representation in gaming, safety tips for streamers, and how to care for your mental health while in the public eye.
+While there, they discussed representation in gaming, safety tips for gaming streamers, and how to care for your mental health while in the public eye.

 Jae is a full-time streamer and Twitch Partner in Kansas playing primarily horror games.
 She’s also a cosplayer, and she’s partnered with brands like G FUEL.

-While a lot of attention is on the streamers with huge followings, nano and micro streamers on Twitch are also a great opportunity for brands looking to reach more niche communities.
+While a lot of attention is on the gaming streamers with huge followings, nano and micro streamers on Twitch are also a great opportunity for brands looking to reach more niche communities.

 Here are some female streamers making a name for themselves as we speak.